Cook, Pardon of US win beach volleyball gold at Pan Am Games

 LIMA, Peru — The gray skies of the Peruvian capital served as a dramatic but familiar backdrop for Americans Karissa Cook and Jace Pardon, who won the women’s beach volleyball final on Tuesday at the Pan American Games.

 The U.S. beat Argentina 14-21, 22-20, 15-10.
-Cook and Pardon hugged and waved an American flag when the match ended.
-Thick fog from the nearby Pacific Ocean blanketed the hills surrounding the sandy venue in Lima.
-But Cook said it was ideal.
+Cook and Pardon hugged and waved a U.S. flag when the match ended.
+Thick fog from the nearby Pacific Ocean blanketed the hills surrounding the sandy venue in Lima, but Cook said it was ideal.

 Cook and Pardon were unstoppable throughout the Pan Am Games with a split blocking system in which they both spent time defending at the net and in the backcourt.
 That allowed them to attack from behind the baseline.